madeleineforbes/gwenbell.com/content.md

 I've become a stronger writer because I've coupled it with programming.
 I've become a stronger web citizen because I started programming.

-<h3>How to start</h3>
+<h3>Next steps: How to start</h3>

 As with yoga, you just start.
 It helps to have a good teacher.
 If that's not possible, it helps to have good books.
-I've learned everything from a book first - that's just how I learn.
+I read things in a book first - it's how I learn.

-I find it easier to learn the basics from a book and then go to the web to deepen.
 When I started learning HTML and CSS in 2004, I opened a Visual Quickstart guide.
 It had lay-flat binding, which helped.

-Though I was already a yoga practitioner, I didn't eat well during the time I was under getting the basics down.
+Though I was already a yoga practitioner, I didn't eat well during the time I was getting the basics down.
 I let myself eat junk food and skip showers.

-Once you've gotten the basics, you can start cloning down repos.
-Peer into them.
+Once you've gotten the basics, start cloning down repos.
+You don't have to do anything other than peer into them.
 I wrote about how to do this in [Git Commit](http://git.gwenbell.com).

-<h3>Why bother?</h3>
+<h3>Response: Why bother?</h3>

 I'll tell you why I bother: I want to contribute to the web by creating _for_ it, not just _sucking from it_.
 I give back.
-Creating [Bitters](http://bitters.gwenbell.com) was a first step in contributing as a programmer.
+Creating [Bitters](http://bitters.gwenbell.com) with Ev was a first step in contributing as a programmer.

 How'd I go about that?
 I built the container I wanted.
 It's a simple as possible Node.js website.
 It's the site you're looking at right now.

 I get joy when I run across sites using an instance of Bitters.
-Like last night when I found [Demis Flanagan's](http://www.demisflanagan.linkpc.net/).
+Like last night.
+I found [Demis Flanagan's](http://www.demisflanagan.linkpc.net/).
 Demis didn't ping me to let me know he'd cloned down and created a Bitters site, I just stumbled across it.

 It was that moment, it was just.
 Yeah, Demis!

 To know I might have shaved some hours off the time it would have taken him to get a Node site up.
+To know he can now spend those hours bobsledding if he wishes.
 To know I might have contributed in some small way to his work, to his life.
 That is why I bother.

 How do we become more self-reliant citizens of the web?
 By committing.
 By contributing.

 We become self-reliant citizens of the web one line of code at a time.

+Gwen <br />
 23 May 2013 <br />
 Brooklyn, New York <br />